sprkrd/cmake-project-template/README.md

 occurrences of "project_name_here" and other placeholders by the information supplied as the script's arguments.

-The project can be build right away:
+The project can be built right away:

 ```
 mkdir build